BaoSir529/VERA/README.md

   <a href="#-Acknowledgements">💗Acknowledgements</a>
 </p>

-**Code and dataset for paper**: LLM-based Knowledge Enhancement and Sentiment Filter Network for Multimodal Aspect-Based Sentiment Analysis
+**Code and dataset for paper**: CoRA: Cognitive Reasoning and Arbitration for Multimodal Aspect-Based Sentiment Analysis

 ## ✨ Updates
 - 2025/7/27 Anonymize Git repository